 Once every 30 days or 12 times per year.

-If you qualify for TEFAP you will need to only apply once.
+If you qualify for TEFAP you will need to only apply once and update monthly.
 If you do not qualify for TEFAP you will need to apply monthly.
 You will be notified which program you qualify for once we review your application.